msconstantino/msconstantino/README.md

 💪️ Fitness.
 A healthy body is a healthy mind

 ## What I'm Looking For
-As I mentioned above, currently I am looking for a full time position as a Product Manager or Front End Web Engineer.
-As I will be moving there in the coming months, the position would have to be located in San Francisco.
+As I mentioned above, currently I am looking for a fulltime position as either a Product Manager or Front-End Software Engineer.
 I value a fast-paced work environment, with opportunities to interact with many different teams while brainstorming creative solutions to shared problems.
-I've worked in environments with isolated teams and it ain't fun :/.
-Besides that, a resemblance of work-life balance is very important to me, as we work to live and not vice versa.
+Besides that, a resemblance of work-life balance is very important to me!

 ## Get in touch
 - Email: muheec@gmail.com